-The Spatial Epidemiology & Ecology Research Laboratory (SEER Lab) is an interdisciplinary laboratory jointly housed in the Emerging Pathogens Institute and the Department of Geography at the University of Florida.
+The Spatial Epidemiology & Ecology Research Laboratory (SEER Lab) is an interdisciplinary laboratory jointly housed in the Department of Geography and the Emerging Pathogens Institute at the University of Florida.

 History of the SEER Lab